building-blocks-org/building-blocks/docs/CONTRIBUTING.md

 # Contributing

-Guidelines for contributing to the BuildingBlocks project.
+Guidelines for contributing to the ForgingBlocks project.